smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 ## Motivation

-The current SDL system is mainly for four-wheeled vehicles and requires a high-performance/high-resolution system.(The binary size is 177MB when built with x86_64.)
-However, it is not possible to mount a high-performance/high-resolution system on a PTW and low-cost vehicles due to the limitation of space and price that it has.
+The current SDL system is mainly for four-wheeled vehicles and requires a high-performance/high-resolution system (the binary size is 177MB when built with x86_64.).
+However, it is not possible to mount a high-performance/high-resolution system on a PTW nor low-cost vehicles due to the limitation of space and price that the vehicles have.
 Therefore, support for PTW and low-cost vehicles in the current SDL system is not incorporated.
-The main purpose of this proposal is to construct new SDL system for a Head Unit(HU) with low performed ECU.
+The main purpose of this proposal is to construct a new SDL system for a Head Unit (HU) with low performance ECU.

 ## Proposed solution